input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 ## Leader Selection Process

-In *Ouroboros*, Leader Selection Process is described as flipping a `(1 - p₁) … (1 - pⱼ₋₁) pⱼ`-biased coin to see whether the `j`-th stakeholder is
-selected as the leader of the given slot.
+In the paper, Leader Selection Process is described as flipping a `(1 - p₁) … (1 - pⱼ₋₁) pⱼ`-biased coin to see whether the `j`-th stakeholder is selected as the leader of the given slot.
 Here `pⱼ` is probability of selecting the `j`-th stakeholder.

-In `cardano-sl`, it is implemented in a slightly different way. `R` random numbers in a range `[0 .. totalCoins]` are generated, where `R` is a number of slots in an epoch.
+In Cardano SL, it is implemented in a slightly different way. `R` random numbers in a range `[0 .. totalCoins]` are generated, where `R` is a number of slots in an epoch.
 Stakeholders occupy different subsegments on this range, proportional to their stakes.
 This way, each random number maps into stakeholder.